KonstantinAlxVlasenko/algorithms/readme.txt

 and returns the index at which the value exists.
 Otherwise, return -1.
 O(log n)

-Function naive_string_searchtakes two strings and checks how many times repeats smaller inside the bigger.
+Function naive_string_search takes two strings and checks how many times repeats smaller inside the bigger.
 O(n^2)